 Ref Design principle Key Criteria SL 3 Ensure that internal streets and spaces have a landscape structure which make them attractive to occupiers and their workforce.
-1. Show how existing site features including mature trees have been integrated into landscape design.
-2. Use tree planting and shrubs and grasses planting to create a good microclimate, visual interest and biodiversity.
-3. Structural planting and woodland clusters should be used in key locations to manage visual impacts, internally separate contrasting uses and to screen unattractive uses.
+Show how existing site features, including mature trees, have been integrated into landscape design.
+Use tree planting and shrubs and grasses planting to create a good microclimate, visual interest and biodiversity.
+Structural planting and woodland clusters should be used in key locations to manage visual impacts, internally separate contrasting uses and to screen unattractive uses.
 Use landscaping to enhance pedestrian routes around the site.
-4. Use landscaping to enhance pedestrian routes around the site.
-5. Intersperse greenery and trees through car parking area to break up visual impact, manage water run-off and avoid heat island effects.
+Intersperse greenery and trees through car parking area to break up visual impact, manage water run-off and avoid heat island effects.
 SL 4 Reserve zone for potential future tram and landscape appropriate to this.
 Ensure planting within future tram zone is kept free of major structures.
 Avoid planting with deep roots and trees here.
 Consider linear features such as hedgerows.
 SL5 Ensure drainage features and waterbodies are integrated into the sitewide design.
 Demonstrate how new and existing swales for surface water drainage and attenuation have been positively integrated into the design as landscape and ecological features.
 Avoid the use of water features that could encourage wildfowl or other such birds to the Site that might create an aircraft bird strike potential and in accordance with the requirements of East Midlands Airport aerodrome safeguarding requirements.
 SL6 Recognise key arrival points within the site and areas where routes come together as 'place-making nodes'.
 Provide well designed and generous landscaping at key arrival points into the site, along pedestrian routes and at places where routes meet.
+Design the entrance space from East Midlands Parkway station to be welcoming for pedestrians and cyclists.
+Routes between the station and into the development should be clear and legible.
+Provide attractive and inclusive public realm around bus and potential tram stops, with places for people to wait in comfort and safety.
 SL7 Ensure sitewide and plot external lighting is designed to provide a safe and attractive environment for site users whilst minimising impacts on the surrounding rural environment, ecological habitats and skyglow.
 Using low energy lighting, using appropriately directed and shielded lights to minimise overspill.
 Implement light exclusion zones, where possible, within woodlands and through the green corridors.
 Avoid intrusive external lighting near habitats and locations where wildlife may be present.
 Position external lighting at a low height where possible.
 Demonstrate how an external lighting design complies with East Midlands Airport aerodrome safeguarding requirements.
+SL8 Landscaping and Plot Boundaries Where security considerations allow, provide positive landscaping at plot boundaries to enhance the environment of the development.
+Boundary fencing to be incorporated sensitively.